miniBill/witch-awakening/DLCs/Core/Quests.md

 - Conflict: 6
 - Reward: 4

-You've received either a bounty tip or an assassination mark for a wanted rogue witch, or a nosy witch who stuck their nose in the wrong person's business or were in the wrong place at the wrong time.
-They're wanted dead or alive either way.
+You’ve received either a bounty tip or an assassination mark for a wanted rogue witch, or a nosy witch who stuck their nose in the wrong person’s business or were in the wrong place at the wrong time.
+They’re wanted dead or alive either way.
 If you take them alive, the Threat and Reward both increase by 2 points as they resist.
-They'll have at least two tier 4 magics, plus a random assortment of 1-3 rank magics, making them an either an experienced and capable witch, or a naturally gifted witch in over their head.
+They’ll have at least two tier 4 magics, plus a random assortment of 1-3 rank magics, making them an either an experienced and capable witch, or a naturally gifted witch in over their head.
 They have allies of similar standard to your own, being a member of a major faction with a companion from that faction.

 Notes:
 + If evil, the client prefers them alive and roughed up a little.
-+ If good, the ORC or Watchers hosting the bounty don't have a preference for alive or dead, but will find any prisoner abuse distasteful or potentially criminal, but they're wanted for some serious reason, such as burning an orphanage.
++ If good, the ORC or Watchers hosting the bounty don’t have a preference for alive or dead, but will find any prisoner abuse distasteful or potentially criminal, but they’re wanted for some serious reason, such as burning an orphanage.

 ## Quest: The Mathematician